SUI-Components/sui-components/components/molecule/dropdownOption/README.md

 # MoleculeDropdownOption

-`MoleculeDropdownOption` is a component that wraps a composition of Checkbox + Text.
+`MoleculeDropdownOption` is a component that wraps a composition of checkbox + text.

 ## Installation